 From its inception, AdventuresinCRE has endeavored to be more than just a real estate financial modeling blog.
 The blog is built around four topic areas: real estate modeling, careers, education, and events.

 Our real estate financial modeling section is, to date, the most developed of our topic areas.
 In addition to our library of real estate financial models, our financial modeling section includes Excel tips and tricks, how-to videos, written tutorials, and other posts on modeling real estate in Excel and ARGUS.
-However, we are equally passionate about other areas of real estate – specially real estate careers, education, and events.
+However, we are equally passionate about other areas of real estate – especially real estate careers, education, and events.

 Our real estate careers section includes a comprehensive series on sectors, fields, functions, and compensation in real estate as well as posts on the basic skill sets needed for institutional real estate and on preparing for the technical real estate interview.
-It’s also the place where we bring up deals in the news that we find interesting, such as the Blackstone Stuy Town acquisition.

 Our education section includes discussions on topics in real estate we’re interested in researching and sharing.
 This has led to the introduction of various education series’ such as one on leases and another on taxes.
 The education section also includes posts on the MBA vs. Masters in Real Estate question, and stochastic analysis in real estate.
 It is within this section that the Graduate Real Estate Program Profiles Series will be housed.